stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

-Oh, so they've all got different backgrounds and conventions, and then it's like, [__BRYN:__ Exactly.] "aah, we've been calling this for so long now!
+Oh, so they've all got different backgrounds and conventions, and then it's like, [__BRYN:__ Exactly.]
+"Aah, we've been calling this for so long now!
 It'd be really awkward to change all the books!"

 #### BEN